-We talked earlier about using a one size fits all approach that’s often the downfall of new personal trainers.
+We discussed using a one size fits all approach; that’s often the downfall of new personal trainers.

-By focusing on your every client individually, that’s something you can easily avoid.
+Focusing on every client individually that’s something you can easily avoid.

-You are going to be guided first and foremost by your client and what it is they hope to achieve by training with you.
+You will be guided first and foremost by your client and what they hope to achieve by training with you.

-For example, is the client an athlete who wants to build their endurance?
+For example, is the client an athlete who wants to build endurance?

-Or perhaps they are an amateur powerlifter who needs to up their strength.
+Or perhaps they are amateur powerlifter who needs to up their strength.

-What about someone who just wants to lose weight.
+What about someone who wants to lose weight?